-I studied biosciences and ecology for my B.Sc and M.Sc degrees, and got my Doctoral degree (Dr. rer.
-Nat.) on biogeography.
-Throughout the years, I have worked with very different subjects, ranging from Amur tigers to mosquito-borne diseases, and for a short time I was working with PRRS transmission between farms.
-I have spent quite a lot of time in the field tracking tigers’ footprints, but also plenty of time sitting in front of computer writing codes.
-The one clue piecing everything together is modelling – all models are wrong, some are useful.Ā
+I studied biosciences and ecology for my B.Sc. and M.Sc. degrees, and earned my doctoral degree (Dr. rer. nat.) in biogeography.
+Over the years, I have worked on a wide range of subjects, from Amur tigers to mosquito‑borne diseases, and for a short period, I modelled PRRS transmission between farms.
+I have spent a great deal of time in the field tracking tigers’ footprints, but also plenty of time sitting in front of a computer writing code.
+My training as an ecologist encourages me to think in ecological context, while my more recent training in spatial analysis has broadened my perspective even further.
+In the end, everything is connected with everything.
+The thread tying all these experiences together is modelling.
+"All models are wrong, some are useful."

 Expertise